williamang171/recipes-finder-backend/README.md

 ## Using docker-compose to run all the applications
 The installation section earlier describes how to run each application independently.
 However if you want to run everything using docker-compose you can follow the steps here.

+First of all update the environment variable `SQLALCHEMY_DATABASE_URI` to `postgresql://postgres:postgres@postgres:5432/db`

 If you are using a Mac with M1 chip, run the following command first.
 ```sh